 What are the symptoms?

 In ventricular tachycardia, the heart beats too rapidly and the ventricles cannot effectively pump oxygen-rich blood to the rest of the body.

+Palpitations, an uncomfortable awareness of the heart beating rapidly or irregularly.

+Dizziness or light-headedness.

+Shortness of breath.

+Chest pain or pressure.

+Near-fainting or fainting (syncope).

 Ventricular tachycardia can be life-threatening.

-- Palpitations, an uncomfortable awareness of the heart beating rapidly or irregularly.

-- Dizziness or light-headedness.

-- Shortness of breath.

-- Chest pain or pressure.

-- Near-fainting or fainting (syncope).

-This heart rhythm is dangerous for most people.
 Some types of ventricular tachycardia can turn into ventricular fibrillation, which can cause sudden death.

-How is ventricular tachycardia diagnosed?
+How is it diagnosed?